eeberhart40/when-pigs-fly/README.md

 * `Webpack` to bundle and serve up the scripts

 ### Main files
-In addition to the webpack entry file and an image file containing sprite images, there will be five scripts involved in this projet:
+In addition to the webpack entry file and an image file containing sprite images, there will be five scripts involved in this project:
 `game.js`: this will handle the game logic and the main structure of the canvas `board.js`: responsible for rendering the the board `player.js`: takes input from user and adjusts the position of the pig accordingly